subsquid-labs/squid-substrate-template/README.md

 npx sqd squid --help
 ```

-For more information, consult the [Deployment Guide](https://docs.subsquid.io/recipes/deploying-a-squid).
+For more information, consult the [Deployment Tutorial](https://docs.subsquid.io/docs/tutorials/deploy-your-squid) or the detailed [Docs section](https://docs.subsquid.io/docs/deploy-squid/).

 ## Project conventions

 Squid tools assume a certain project layout.

 - All compiled js files must reside in `lib` and all TypeScript sources in `src`.
 The layout of `lib` must reflect `src`.
-* All TypeORM classes must be exported by `src/model/index.ts` (`lib/model` module).
+- All TypeORM classes must be exported by `src/model/index.ts` (`lib/model` module).
-* Database schema must be defined in `schema.graphql`.
+- Database schema must be defined in `schema.graphql`.
-* Database migrations must reside in `db/migrations` and must be plain js files.
+- Database migrations must reside in `db/migrations` and must be plain js files.
-* `squid-*(1)` executables consult `.env` file for a number of environment variables.
+- `squid-*(1)` executables consult `.env` file for a number of environment variables.

 ## Types bundle

-Substrate chains that have blocks with metadata versions below 14 don't provide enough
-information to decode their data.
+Substrate chains that have blocks with metadata versions below 14 don't provide enough information to decode their data.
 For those chains, external [type](https://polkadot.js.org/docs/api/start/types.extend) [definitions](https://polkadot.js.org/docs/api/start/types.extend) are required.

-Subsquid tools include definitions for many chains, however sometimes external
-definitions are still required.
+Subsquid tools include definitions for many chains, however sometimes external definitions are still required.

 You can pass them as a special json file (types bundle) of the following structure: